zayed31/4AD22CS052/README.md

 ## 🧠 Project Overview

-This project is designed to demonstrate how a frontend (React.js) and backend (Spring Boot) can operate cohesively to construct a modern, responsive stock data dashboard.
+This project is designed to demonstrate how a frontend (React.js) and backend (Node js) can operate cohesively to construct a modern, responsive stock data dashboard.

 - **Frontend**: Implemented using React, TailwindCSS, and Recharts for rendering stock listings and visual graphs.
-- **Backend**: Built using Spring Boot, which exposes RESTful APIs to retrieve stock details and historical data.
+- **Backend**: Built using Node JS, which exposes RESTful APIs to retrieve stock details and historical data.

 ---

 ## 📁 Project Structure

 ```
-├── question1-backend/        # Spring Boot backend project
+├── question1-backend/        # Node JS
 └── question-2-frontend/      # React.js frontend project
 ```